zbwglory/CMHSE/README.md

 - Package [tensorboardX](https://github.com/lanpa/tensorboardX) and NLTK

-- Dataset: please download [features](https://drive.google.com/drive/folders/1341zliZg8-kveVFqRIgmreG8re_JcoUy?usp=sharing) (The feature is ~~still uploading~~ uploaded.) and put them into the folder data/anet_precomp and data/didemo_precomp
+- Dataset: please download [features](https://drive.google.com/drive/folders/1341zliZg8-kveVFqRIgmreG8re_JcoUy?usp=sharing)  and put them into the folder data/anet_precomp and data/didemo_precomp

 - **Warning** The data is extremly large.
 It might takes a while for downloading.
 C3D and ICEP for ActivityNet are ~30G and ~60G, respectively.
 ICEP for Didemo is ~60G.